MikeLiyantama/COMP9321-Project/README.md

 ## Optimization Algorithm
  - Use Cross validation method to improve accuracy of prediction

+## Cluster for bonus
+ - Use Kmeans and PCA method to cluster features

 ## Frontend
  - Use javascript to building frontend interface